I.D. Guide

 Request for non-publication

-By default, all name changes in Ontario are published in The Ontario Gazette (online and in print).
+By default, all name changes in Ontario are published in The Ontario Gazette (online only).
 If you are transgender, First Nations, Inuit, or Métis, you can request non-publication by submitting a Request for Non-Publication form (11320e) with your application.
 If you do not want your previous name published, we strongly recommend including this form.
+Fill out the request and submit it with your application.

 Commissioning